 Also required for some gamers are optical drives – or more commonly known as your CD drive.
 Actually, these aren’t used as much these days, but occasionally you might still have a game where you’ll need to either install from a CD disc, or even more rare now, put in the CD disc to play.
 If you only need the disc for installation, then you don’t need to worry about your optical drive, because after installation is complete it doesn’t affect your actual gameplay.
 However, if you need to insert the disc while you are playing the game, it’s because there is game information on the disc that your CPU needs to refer to while you are playing.
 This can be quite slow for the CPU to access, so in these cases, the faster your optical drive is able to work, the faster your gameplay will be whenever it relies on accessing disc information.

-Optical drives are optional for some people, since the gaming industry has started moving towards a disc-less industry.
+Optical drives are optional for some people, particularly since the gaming and computing industry has started moving towards a disc-less industry.
 Many game titles these days can be downloaded which removes the need for a disc.

 Heat is the number 1 enemy of computer hardware, so you need to make sure you have adequate cooling for your computer.
 When gaming, this becomes even more important – because if components run too hot, they can start to automatically wind back their speed in an effort to prevent them from overheating.
 Make sure you have enough ventilation and fans to keep your case cool.